aayushk0250/LearningSpring/README.md

 ### ORM (Object Relational Mapping):
 - ORM is a technique that maps Java objects to database tables, allowing developers to interact with the database using objects instead of SQL.

+#### JPA (Java Persistence API)
+- A set of rules/specifications to achieve ORM
+- Uses ORM tools like Hibernate

+### Spring data mongodb = JPA for for MongoDB
+-  Spring data mongodb provides us functionaality to perform crud easily with mongodb
+-  Spring Data MongoDB acts as the persistence provider for MongoDB